Innovative Research into Psychedelic Therapies

 Michael Tan is the former and first executive director of the BCLDB’s Cannabis Division, where he successfully launched cannabis operations in British Columbia.
 Michael has 20 years of strategic planning and execution with national and multinational corporations.
 He is a high-impact product development, marketing and operations executive with a track record of driving profitable revenue growth.

-Kraig Docherty — Chief HR Officer
+Kraig Docherty — Chief People Officer

 Kraig Docherty has over 20 years of experience growing and scaling tech and creative companies such as EA, Activision Blizzard, Indochino, Invoke and Eventbase.